WeaverFi/weaverfi/CONTRIBUTING.md

 ## Donations

+Support us on GitCoin [here](https://gitcoin.co/grants/5854/weaverfi-the-open-source-multi-chain-defi-portfoli)!

-Donations can be made to support the development of WeaverFi through the following wallet addresses:
+Donations can also be made to support the development of WeaverFi through the following wallet addresses:

 **Ethereum:** ncookie.eth